fcboucher/BBMV/FAQ-Troubleshooting.md

 fun=function(X){return(-LogLik_bounds(tree_formatted=tree_formatted,dCoeff=X[1],dMat=DiffMat_backwards(X[2]*SEQ^4+X[3]*SEQ^2+X[4]*SEQ),bounds=bounds))}
 ```

 This line actually serves to define the likelihood function.
-The potential *V(x)* is given through the *dMat* argument (we directly calculate the transition matrix between points on the grid from any this potential).
+The potential *V(x)* is given through the *dMat* argument: we directly calculate the transition matrix between points on the grid from this potential.
 In the present form of the code, BLABLA

+### What about trait-dependent diversification?

+Wayne P. Maddison has showed us that trait evolution and diversification should be estimated jointly.
+Latter on Rich G. Fitzjohn has developped the R diversitree package to do it.
+The *FPK* model suffers from this issue exactly as other tait evolution models do.

+Since we use a discretization procedure to fit the likelihood of the *FPK* model, it is possinble to use the machinery of diversitrees's *MuSSE* framework to jointly estimate trait evolution and trait-dependent diversification.
+This is one of my plans in the mid-term, but feel free to experiment with it!